 Moving from LiveJournal to Frog with livefrog

 There are times when you want more control over your content.
-There are also times when you don’t want another platform to dictatet what goes in or out.
+There are also times when you don’t want another platform to dictate what goes in or out.
 Issues like censorship and politics, can easily creep up on a blogging platform.
-I found specific cases wherein I needed to convert LiveJournal articles to another platform.
-There are tools that does this, however, I found none, so far, that translates to Frog files.
-This is my feeble attempt to achive that.
+I had specific cases wherein I needed to convert LiveJournal articles to another platform.
+There are tools that does this, however, I found none, so far, that translate to Frog files.
+This is my feeble attempt to achieve that goal.